18F/identity-analytics-etl/docs/draft/ETL-Pipeline-Failure-from-2019-02-09-to-2019-03-04-Summary.rst

 The patch code is deployed, now we overstocked **450,000 files**.
 I can visually see that number of rows data are growing after I fixed it.
 The rate is like 250 files per 5 min, it takes **450,000 / 250 x 5 / 60 = 150 Hour** to repopulate everything.

-I changed the cron job from 5 min to 1 min, and will change it back once all data are re-uploaded.
+Our normal workload only takes 1 minute to run, invoke every 5 minutes.
+Because we want to process overstock asap, I changed the cron job from 5 min to 1 min, and will change it back once all data are re-uploaded.
 Approximately it takes **150 / 5 = 30 Hour**